BrianRuizy/bookomate/README.md

     make sure you exported the following environment variables

-   For Linux/Mac use:
+   For Linux/Mac use:-

    ```
    export DEBUG=<True or False>
    export SECRET_KEY='PUT-YOUR-SECRET-KEY-HERE'
    export DATABASE_URL='postgres://USER:PASSWORD@HOST:PORT/DB_NAME'
    ```
-   For Windows use:
+   For Windows use:-

    ```
    set DEBUG=<True or False>